MiDataInt/midataint.github.io/_docs/analysis-flow.md

 actions coordinated by scripts.
 Stage 1 pipelines are generally:

 - sample autonomous, i.e., they are executed "per sample"
-- executed only once on an input data set, not iteratively
+- executed once on an input data set, not iteratively
 - executed the same way on every sample, regardless of the experiment
 - hands-off, i.e., not interactive
 - resource intensive, in storage and/or CPU needs